-Saurav Datta joined KGI as an Assistant Professor of the Amgen Bioprocessing Center in the Henry E. Riggs School of Applied Life Sciences in January 2020.
-Prior to that, he served as an Assistant Professor at the Department of Biotechnology, Indian Institute of Technology Roorkee (IIT Roorkee), India from 2014-2019.
+Saurav Datta joined as an Assistant Professor at Amgen Bioprocessing Center, Henry E. Riggs School of Applied Life Sciences, Keck Graduate Institute (KGI) in January 2020.
+Prior to that, he served as an Assistant Professor at Department of Biotechnology, Indian Institute of Technology Roorkee (IIT Roorkee), India, from 2014-2019.
 He also worked as a Chemical Engineer (2011-2013) and as a Postdoctoral Fellow (2008-2010) at Energy Systems Division, Argonne National Laboratory.
 Earlier, he obtained PhD from Department of Chemical and Materials Engineering, University of Kentucky.
 He obtained Master’s and Bachelor’s degrees in Chemical Engineering from the Indian Institute of Technology Kanpur (IIT Kanpur) and University of Calcutta, India, respectively.